bonitasoft/bonita-doc/md/creating-an-actor-filter.md

-# Creating an actor filter
+# Create an actor filter

 An actor filter is implemented in Bonita BPM in two parts, the definition and the implementation.
 This enables you to change the implementation without changing the definition.
 Several implementations can be created for a single definition.
 See [here ](actor-filtering.md)for a list of actor filters provided with the product.

 An actor filter is a type of connector and is created in the same way, using the same schema files as for a connector.
 You can define a new actor filter definition or implementation in Bonita BPM Studio, using the wizards started from the **Development** menu, **Actor filters** sub menu.
 You can also create a new actor filter definition or implementation externally, and import it into Bonita BPM Studio.

 This page explains how to create the actor filter definition and implementation and import it into Bonita BPM Studio.

 ## Actor filter definition

 An actor filter definition controls the external interfaces of the actor filter, both those visible to users (the actor filter configuration wizard) and those visible to the Bonita BPM Engine (the inputs and outputs).
 The actor filter definition consists of the following files:

 * An XML file that defines the configuration wizard
 * A file containing the image that is used as an icon to represent the actor filter
 * A properties file for each language that the wizard supports

 The following sections explain the elements of the definition.
 You can also use Bonita BPM Studio to create the definition.

 ### Actor filter configuration wizard definition

 The XML file that defines the actor filter configuration wizard contains definitions for header information identifying the actor filter (including the icon), for inputs and outputs, and for the wizard pages.
 The definition follows the schema defined in http://documentation.bonitasoft.com/ns/connector/definition/6.0/connector-definition-descriptor.xsd.
-The table below lists the items in the definition.
+The table below lists the items in the definition:
 Occurrence
 Description